Key Takeaways:

 5. There Could Be a Stronger Workforce

 College offers more than courses related to the student’s major and a chance to enter a specific career field.
 College education teaches several skills that can be difficult to master elsewhere.
-A range of available courses during the four years of college can teach students problem-solving, critical thinking, cooperation, communication, conflict resolution, networking, and more.
-These skills translate directly to the workplace which can elevate productivity and efficiency and improve company culture and overall performance.
+A range of available courses during the four years of college teaches students problem-solving, critical thinking, cooperation, communication, conflict resolution, networking, and more.
+These skills translate directly to the workplace which can improve productivity, efficiency, company culture, and overall performance.

 6. It Could Help Drive Economic Growth

-Another argument to “why should college be free” is the fact that there is potential to drive economic growth.
-With students graduating with little to no debt, they would have more money from their income to put back into the economy.
-And thanks to the skills colleges teach, employees can take those skills and help build up entire companies and industries.
+With free college there is potential to drive economic growth.
+If students graduate with little to no debt, they would have more money from their income to put back into the economy.
+And thanks to the skills colleges teach, employees can help build new companies and industries.

 Why Should College Not Be Free?